nginfra/movici-simulation-core/docs/source/models/drinking_water_model.rst

 - ``drinking_water.overflow`` (``OPT``): boolean to indicate whether a tank can overflow when full (max_level reached).
 Default: ``False``

-.. admonition :: Question
+.. note:: Tank Overflow Behavior

-   Tanks can be specified to be overflowable.
-If set to be overflowable, any water added when it is at max capacity (max level) is removed.
-What happens to a tank when it's full but not overflowable
+   If a tank is set to overflow (``drinking_water.overflow = True``), water added when at max_level is lost (spilled).
+If overflow is ``False`` and the tank reaches max_level, the connected pipe flows and pump operations are constrained - the network will find a new equilibrium where inflow matches outflow, potentially causing backpressure or pump shutoffs.

 The shape and volume of the tank can either be of constant diameter for cylindrical tanks, or the volume can be defined by a volume curve.
 Either is valid, so they must be ``OPT`` attributes.